xexyl/sgit/README.md

 sgit.1
 ```

-NOTE: it is pointless to supply a `sed` command in this case but nevertheless
+NOTE: it is pointless to supply a `sed(1)` command in this case but you may do
-you must do so.
+so anyway; it is not required.

 ### Dry-run mode: _ONLY SHOW_ sed commands with the files found rather than actually running sed on them

-If you want to see the sed command along with the files found _WITHOUT_ touching
+If you want to see the `sed(1)` command along with the files found _WITHOUT_ touching
 them you can use the `-n` option with a verbosity level greater than or equal to
 1 like so: